kamiltkacz/Maravilista--JS/README.md

 # To-Do-list-JS
-To-Do list done with Javascript and Jquery
+To-Do list done with JavaScript and JQuery.

-Hi Everyone, This is my project I worked on while doing a Front-End Development course in Javascipt in Brasilia,Brazil.
+Hi Everyone, This is my project I worked on while doing a Front-End Development course in JavaScipt in Brasilia, Brazil.
 Feel free to give your feedback.
 Thanks!